narcispurghel/secure-box/README.md

 ## 🧠 What I Learned

-*✅ Kotlin syntax and idiomatic patterns*
+1. [ ] Kotlin syntax and idiomatic patterns

-*✅ Spring WebFlux and how it differs from Spring MVC*
+2. [ ] Spring WebFlux and how it differs from Spring MVC

-*✅ Using coroutines for reactive flow control*
+3. [ ] Using coroutines for reactive flow control

-*✅ Connecting to PostgreSQL using R2DBC*
+4. [ ] Connecting to PostgreSQL using R2DBC

-*✅ Creating and testing reactive endpoints*
+5. [ ] Creating and testing reactive endpoints

-*✅ Dockerizing a full-stack reactive backend*
+6. [ ] Dockerizing a full-stack reactive backend

 ## 📌 Future Improvements